Used to Improve Post Meal Glucose Control (Type 1)

-Less hunger allows some people who are overweight to lose significant amounts of weight, while normal weight individuals lose none.
-Symlin is currently undergoing studies for approval by the FDA as a weight loss drug.
+Less hunger allows some people who are overweight to lose significant amounts of weight, while normal-weight individuals lose none.
+Symlin is currently undergoing studies for approval by the FDA as a weight-loss drug.

 For weight loss, the dose may occasionally need to go higher.

 Symlin is less stable than insulin.
 If one bottle of Symlin appears to have no effect on your blood sugar try another bottle.
-Symlin activity is more vulnerable to time and temperature than insulin and can lose significant activity, especially if a sample bottle was handed out from a physician's office.
-If you seem to get little effect from a bottle, start a fresh bottle at a lower dose.
+Symlin activity is more vulnerable to time and temperature than insulin and can lose significant activity, especially if a sample bottle was handed out from a physician’s office.
+If you seem to get a little effect from a bottle, start a fresh bottle at a lower dose.
 Excess doses are easy to spot by a feeling of fullness or nausea after the dose is given.
 Vomiting and diarrhea may occur on an excessive dose.
 If side effects occur, simply lower the dose by one or 2 units.
 Increase the dose again after there is no fullness or nausea for at least three days.

 Symlin delays the digestion of all food, including the carbs you use to raise a low blood sugar.
 If a low occurs, use glucose tablets if available and chew them as long as possible to allow more glucose to be absorbed directly into the bloodstream.
 Be patient, as the rise in your glucose will be slowed because of Symlin.
-Likewise when lowering a high reading with insulin, it will take longer and may require larger than normal insulin doses because food is still being absorbed.
+Likewise, when lowering a high reading with insulin, it will take longer and may require larger than normal insulin doses because food is still being absorbed.

 The FDA approved pre-filled Symlin pens in November of 2007 and Amylin made them available in January of 2008.
 Previously, it was only available in vials.
 There are currently two pens available: the SymlinPen 60 and 120.
 The SymlinPen 60 delivers 15, 30, 45, or 60 micrograms per dose.
 The SymlinPen 120 delivers 60 or 120 micrograms per dose.
 Both may be stored at room temperature, up to 86 degrees, after first use.

-Even though Symlin affects the blood sugar, it does not control it.
+Even though Symlin affects blood sugar, it does not control it.
 Your carb boluses and basal rates must still be adjusted to match the carb amounts and types that you eat.
 Once an effective dose of Symlin is found, adjust your insulin doses or boluses and basal rates as needed and be prepared to readjust periodically if you are also losing weight.

 Learn more about Symlin at their website, www.symlin.com.